ABC’s Big Sky: Is the TV Show Based on Real Cops?

-However, things take a turn for the worst when the three discover that these sisters are not the only girls who have disappeared from that area.
+However, things become worse when the three discover that these sisters are not the only girls who have disappeared from that area.
 So, they must race against the clock to stop the truck-driving, violent kidnapper before another female is lost, never to be found again.
-The premise of this series is harrowing, to say the least, and yet, it is that aspect, along with the brutal details in each episode, that makes us wonder whether the plot stems from a real story or not.
+The premise of this series is harrowing, and yet, that aspect, along with the brutal details in each episode, makes us wonder whether the plot stems from a true story.
 So, let’s find out.

 No. ‘Big Sky’ is not based on a true story.
-In fact, it is just a mere adaptation of ‘The Highway,’ a novel penned by C.J.
+It is just a mere adaptation of ‘The Highway,’ a novel penned by C.J.
 Box, which happens to be the first book in his Cassie Dewell series.
-Neither of the private detectives, or the former cop who happens to have a history with one of them, or the victims – Danielle and Grace Sullivan – or the perpetrator himself are real people or based on real people.
+Neither of the private detectives, the former cop who happens to have a history with one of them, the victims – Danielle and Grace Sullivan – nor the perpetrator himself are real people or based on real people.
 They are all just fictional characters that have been exaggerated and made to face some of the most terrifying and brutal crimes for our entertainment.

 C.J. added, “At that time, there were about 700 missing truck stop prostitutes around the U.S., and only one guy had ever been caught, but [the FBI] estimated that there were probably 10-12 of them who were preying on truck stop prostitutes that they call lot lizards around the country, and it’s a very difficult crime to solve, because, by the time they find out that somebody is missing, the guy could be 9 states away.”

 This case stuck with C.J.
-Box because of his own familial circumstance.
-So, he decided to turn it around and write a book about it, filled with three-dimensional, complex, and realistic characters, along with events that have our hearts skipping a beat at every turn.
-Therefore, of course, ‘Big Sky’ is no different, especially with David E. Kelley (‘Big Little Lies’) being the showrunner.
+Box because of his familial circumstances.
+So, he decided to turn it around and write a book about it, filled with three-dimensional, complex, and realistic characters and events that have our hearts skipping a beat at every turn.
+Of course, ‘Big Sky’ is no different, especially with David E. Kelley (‘Big Little Lies’) as the showrunner.

 However, the best part is that this series remains true to the book and provides a dose of escapism to its viewers, all the while highlighting topics that are profoundly relevant in the current socio-political environment.
 ‘Big Sky’ may be set in a small town in Montana, but it sure doesn’t shy away from tackling undeniable issues like race, women’s safety, and even COVID-19.